AEW Dynamite Diamond Ring: Early matches (2019–2021)

-MJF's championship ring defenses (2022—)
+MJF's championship ring defenses (2022–2024)

-The fourth match took place on the December 7, 2022, episode of Dynamite, but with a slight change over the previous three iterations.
-Due to MJF being the only winner of the AEW Dynamite Diamond Ring, he was given a bye in the battle royal with there instead only being one winner for the 2022 Dynamite Dozen Battle Royale who would go on to face MJF for the ring at the third annual Winter Is Coming special of Dynamite the following week.
+The fourth annual battle royal took place on the December 7, 2022, episode of Dynamite, but with a slight change over the previous three iterations.
+Due to MJF being the only winner of the AEW Dynamite Diamond Ring, he was given a bye in the battle royal with there instead only being one winner for the 2022 Dynamite Diamond Battle Royale who would go on to face MJF for the ring in the Dynamite Diamond Final at the third annual Winter Is Coming special of Dynamite the following week.
 Ricky Starks won the battle royal.
 Prior to the battle royal, Starks had also won a tournament to become the number one contender for the AEW World Championship, also held by MJF.
 It was in turn decided that at Winter Is Coming, MJF would defend both the AEW World Championship and the AEW Dynamite Diamond Ring against Starks in a Winner Takes All match.
-MJF defeated Starks to retain the championship and ring.
+MJF defeated Starks to retain both the championship and ring.

-The fifth match was moved up to the October 18, 2023, episode of Dynamite.
-Like the previous year, there was only one winner of the battle royal, who would then face reigning ring holder MJF for the Dynamite Diamond Ring on the following week's Dynamite.
-Juice Robinson won the battle royal.
-MJF subsequently defeated Robinson to retain the Dynamite Diamond Ring for the fifth consecutive year.
+The fifth annual battle royal was moved up to the October 18, 2023, episode of Dynamite.
+Like the previous year, there was only one winner of the battle royal, who then faced reigning ring holder MJF for the Dynamite Diamond Ring on the following week's Dynamite.
+Juice Robinson won the battle royal, but MJF subsequently defeated Robinson to retain the Dynamite Diamond Ring for the fifth consecutive year.

-The sixth match was held on the December 4, 2024, episode of Dynamite.
-Like the first three iterations, there were two winners of the battle royal, but unlike those first three, the co-winners faced each other for the right to challenge the reigning Dynamite Diamond Ring holder, MJF, for the ring.
+The sixth annual battle royal was held on the December 4, 2024, episode of Dynamite.
+Like the first three iterations, there were two winners of the battle royal, but unlike those first three, the co-winners faced each other in a semi-final to advance to the final to challenge MJF for the ring.
 Adam Cole and Kyle O'Reilly co-won the battle royal and were scheduled to face each other at the fifth annual Winter Is Coming special of Dynamite the following week with the winner of that match facing MJF for the Dynamite Diamond Ring at the Worlds End pay-per-view event on December 28.
 Cole defeated O'Reilly to face MJF for the ring at Worlds End, where MJF won the ring for the sixth consecutive year.
-This also marked the first time that a match for the ring was not held on an episode of Dynamite.
+This also marked the first time that the Dynamite Diamond Final was not held on an episode of Dynamite.